NREL/OpenStudio-ERI/docs/source/workflow_inputs.rst

   ``PumpPower``                      double   W      >= 0         Yes                 Recirculation pump power
   =================================  =======  =====  ===========  ========  ========  =====================================

-  .. [#] | ControlType choices are "manual demand control", "presence sensor demand control", "temperature", "timer", or "no control".
+  .. [#] ControlType choices are "manual demand control", "presence sensor demand control", "temperature", "timer", or "no control".

-         | - manual demand control: The pump only runs when a user presses a button indicating they are about to use hot water.
+         \- **manual demand control**: The pump only runs when a user presses a button indicating they are about to use hot water.

-         | - presence sensor demand control: The pump only runs when a sensor detects someone is present at the faucet.
+         \- **presence sensor demand control**: The pump only runs when a sensor detects someone is present at the faucet.

-         | - temperature: The pump runs based on monitoring temperature at some point in the system.
+         \- **temperature**: The pump runs based on monitoring temperature at some point in the system.

-         | - timer: The pump is controlled by a timer.
+         \- **timer**: The pump is controlled by a timer.

-         | - no control: The pump runs continuously.
+         \- **no control**: The pump runs continuously.

   .. [#] RecirculationPipingLoopLength is the recirculation loop length including both supply and return sides, measured longitudinally from plans, assuming the hot water piping does not run diagonally, plus 20 feet of piping for each floor level greater than one plus 10 feet of piping for unconditioned basements.
   .. [#] BranchPipingLength is the length of the branch hot water piping from the recirculation loop to the farthest hot water fixture from the recirculation loop, measured longitudinally from plans, assuming the branch hot water piping does not run diagonally.